conflictometer/Conflictometer/README.md

 Please, if any use or scientific research is done through this application, cite our work to help us improve:

-Pla-Pla, P., Lavega-Burgués, P., & Sáez de Ocáriz, U. (2026).
+[Author names removed for blinded review] (2026).
 Conflictometer: Multifunctional software for analyzing the conflict index.
 Behavior Research Methods.
 [Under Review - DOI will be added upon publication]

 *Code and Data Availability*